 To the untrained eye, it may seem like the concepts of website and web application completely overlap each other and can be used interchangeably without significant impact.
 The confusion stems from the fact that both concepts share common ground and sound very similar to one another.
 In the puzzle of website vs web application, it’s important to shed light on the key differentiators and characteristics that make each concept unique.

 In this article, we explain both concepts thoroughly to clear the confusion around the website vs web application subject.
 Let’s get started by defining what is a website and what is a web application.

 What is a website and what is a web application?

-As you read this article on a website, you are probably here to dig into the enigma of what is a website and what is a web application exactly?
-When you are strategizing about a digital presence in the Internet world, you will probably face the question of building a website or a web application that aligns to your business objectives.
+As you read this article on a website, you are probably here to dig into the enigma of what is a website and what is a web application exactly.
+When you are strategizing about a digital presence in the Internet world, you will probably face the question of building a website or a web application that aligns with your business objectives.

 Let’s start with a website.
 According to Techopedia, a website is the “collection of publicly accessible, interlinked web pages that share a single domain name.
 Websites can be created and maintained by an individual, group, business, or organization to serve a variety of purposes.
 Together, all publicly accessible websites constitute the World Wide Web.”

 Neat, right?
 Even though it is a very comprehensive definition, we will simplify it even more and state that a website is a collection of content that is published under a single domain name and under at least one web server.
 Websites are relatively simple to define as most of us have been exposed to websites, but when it comes to defining a website vs web application, it’s hard to distinguish between the two.
 And that’s ok as even some seasoned programmers struggle with clearly defining what sets the concepts apart.